 FAQs for graduate students regarding the university's COVID-19 directives

+As the University prepares for fall 2021, it is following its interim operations plan for summer and fall 2021.
 The university continues to observe the public health guidelines and procedures recommended by the Virginia Department of Health.
-Classes have been offered in three modalities: online, in-person, or a hybrid combination.

 Students who test positive for COVID-19 must isolate, while students and others who come in contact with someone who tests positive for the disease are asked to quarantine.